EQUITY & NON-DISCRIMINATION

 Diversity in people and creative content strengthens the quality and impact of artistic talent by bringing together people of any background, and multiple ideas and perspectives.
 We are committed to celebrating Niagara’s diversity by providing an inclusive and welcoming environment for everyone including volunteers, exhibiting artists, jurors, curators, our sponsors, contributors, and donors supporting businesses and the people who attend the festival.

 We will do our best to follow our obligations to ensure the safety, rights, and inclusion of all people.
 We will follow the Accessibility Policy as set out by the Town of Pelham, so please let us know if you require accommodations or assistance.
 We wish to remove barriers for people with disabilities or other challenges, promoting equal opportunities for all and welcome anyone who wants to expand their world through the appreciation of the arts.

 This Policy is a “living document” and will be revisited, updated, and revised in response to new legislation, evolving community standards, and our ongoing evaluation of the Pelham Art Festival.

 Support Available as Needed

 Feel free to use [email protected] to remove barriers to access.
 Training is available for professional development opportunities for artists and artisans.
 Support is available for those who are disability-identified, newcomers, Indigenous, or anyone who is limited in their ability to use technology.
 Dedicated space is offered if needed.
 Every effort will be made to assist where there may be a need.

-We pledge not to discriminate or tolerate discrimination on these bases in any of our actions, activities or operations and will actively seek to encourage, support and reach out to equity-seeking individuals and communities.
+We pledge not to discriminate or tolerate discrimination on this basis, in any of our actions, activities or operations and will actively seek to encourage, support, and reach out to equity-seeking individuals and communities.

 Our outreach, marketing and communications will seek to “radically welcome” participation by the widest possible variety of participants and attendees.